songrun/SeamAwareDecimater/README.md

 	./decimater ../models/animal.obj percent-vertices 50
 	./decimater ../models/animal.obj num-vertices 1000

+   Note: this library only works on triangle mesh.

 ### Example
 The Animal model is decimated to 3% of its original number of vertices.
 The boundary of its UV parameterization stays.
 	<img src = "results/extreme_decimation.001.png" width="100%">